enonic/enonic/xp/7.0/enonic-cli.md

 ### Sandbox commands

-* `enonic server`   # List available sandbox commands
+* `enonic sandbox`   # List available sandbox commands
-* `enonic server help [command]`   # Display help page for a specific sandbox command
+* `enonic sandbox help [command]`   # Display help page for a specific sandbox command
-* `enonic server ls`   # List all sandboxes in the CLI folder (and point out the running one and the one associated to the current project)
+* `enonic sandbox ls`   # List all sandboxes in the CLI folder (and point out the running one and the one associated to the current project)
-* `enonic server start [serverName]`   # Start the sandbox (enonic distro pointing to this sandbox home).
+* `enonic sandbox start [serverName]`   # Start the sandbox (enonic distro pointing to this sandbox home).
 Create if not existing
-* `enonic server stop [serverName]` # Stop XP
+* `enonic sandbox stop [serverName]` # Stop XP
-* `enonic server new`   # Wizard: Create a new sandbox (Download XP distro if necessary, copy the home from the XP distro).
+* `enonic sandbox new`   # Wizard: Create a new sandbox (Download XP distro if necessary, copy the home from the XP distro).
 Propose to set it for the current project
 * `enonic server delete [sandboxName]`   # Delete a sandbox

 ### Project commands